wisniewski94/llemonstack/README.md

 # Show versions of all the stack services
 llmn versions

+# View enabled services and other info
+llmn info

 # Update the stack services to the latest versions
 llmn update